 Situations may arise in which individuals may need to work at a level either above or below that of their cohort, or may need additional assistance to accomplish tasks.
 This is decided through observation and teacher assessment.
 Where children are thought to need support, teachers use a referral procedure consistent with the code of practice for identification and assessment of special educational needs.
 Parents will of course be informed of any such decision.
-Both more able and SEN pupils are supported through the streaming for phonics in KS1.
 Enrichment and challenging activities are actively sought for more able pupils.